beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 the Apache 2.0 License in July 2010.
 OpenStack controls and manages compute, storage, and network resource aggregated from multiple servers in a data center.
-The system provides a web interface (dashboard) and APIs compatible with Amazon EC2 to the administrators and users that allow flexible on-demand provisioning of the resources.
+The system provides a web interface (dashboard) and APIs compatible with Amazon EC2 to the administrators and users that allow flexible on-demand provisioning of resources.
 OpenStack also supports the Open Cloud Computing Interface (OCCI)^[Open Cloud Computing Interface. [http://occi-wg.org/](http://occi-wg.org/)], which is an emerging standard defining IaaS APIs, and delivered through the Open Grid Forum (OGF)^[Open Grid Forum. [http://www.ogf.org/](http://www.ogf.org/)].